pingel-org/axle/axle-docs/src/main/mdoc/appendix/RoadMap.md

 See [Release Notes](ReleaseNotes.md) for the record of previously released features.

-## CICD

-* Future Work for: Quanta
-* move GeoCoordinates.md to "Units"

 * gallery images should be same width

 * look for opportunities to use `mdoc:silent`